MonicaG/MonicaG/README.md

 # Monica Granbois - @MonicaG
-I am a software developer with a background in enterprise Java development.
-I also enjoy iOS and python development.
+I am currently a DevOps specialist with the Province of BC.
+I also have a background in enterprise Java development.

 When not coding I like to read and have low key adventures (climbing, hiking, skiing, surfing).